 It is important to verify that the main power supply coincides with the voltage, phase and frequency information specified on the system nameplate.
-The supply voltage measured at the unit must be within ±10% of the voltage specified on the system nameplate.
+The supply voltage measured at the unit must be within $\pm 10\%$ of the voltage specified on the system nameplate.

-Downflow units are provided with pilot holes in the floor of the cabinet for the entry of the main power and control field-wiring.
-If necessary, these holes may be enlarged to properly fit the connector.
+Downflow units are provided with pilot holes for the entry of the main power and control field-wiring.
+These pilot holes are located in the fan shelf.
+These holes may be enlarged to properly fit the connector.
 A label stating "MAIN POWER INPUT" is in close proximity.
-As an option, piping may be provided stubbed out of the top of the cabinet.

 For upflow units with top piping, pilot holes for entry of power and control wiring are located in the top of the cabinet.
-For upflow units without top piping, pilot entrance holes are provided in the cabinet floor or may be field drilled into a side wall if necessary.
+For upflow units without top piping, entrance holes need to be drilled in the cabinet floor or in a side wall.
 See the installation drawing provided with your unit for recommended entrance hole sizes and locations.

-Route the main power wires into the electric box and terminate the wires at the line side of the main power disconnect switch as shown in the electrical drawing.
+Terminate the main power wires at the line side of the main power disconnect switch, located within the electric box (see Figure 18).
 A separate equipment ground lug is provided within the electrical box for termination of the earth ground wire.